Resources

 Are there any specific sectors in India where CAGR is frequently used?

 CAGR is commonly used in various sectors in India, such as IT (Information Technology), healthcare, financial services, e-commerce, renewable energy, and infrastructure.
-These sectors experience rapid growth and often rely on CAGR to evaluate performance and project future trends.
+These sectors experience rapid growth and rely on CAGR to evaluate performance and project future trends.

 Does CAGR factor in inflation?